LeonSering/bwinf_career_information_day_scheduling/README.md

 The goal is to schedule a career information day at a school:

-- 16 talks by parents present their work
+- 16 talks by parents about their work

-- 4 time slots.
+- 4 time slots

 - students provide a preference list of six talks they would like to attend